Welcome to my storage page. I invite you to look around and get to know the ways to prepare a good Marriage or repair a failing one.

 The Joys, Sorrows and Glories of Married Life

-By Father Paul A. Wickens
+By the late Father Paul A. Wickens

 “With three things my spirit is pleased, which are approved before God and men: The concord of brethren, and the love of neighbors, and man and wife that agree well together.” —Ecclesiasticus 25:1-2